hazelnutcloud/eth-book/src/part-1-genesis/chapter-02-building-foundation.md

 **Charles Hoskinson**: A mathematician and cryptocurrency enthusiast who had briefly been CEO of the Bitcoin Education Project.
 Charismatic and ambitious, he initially served as CEO and was instrumental in early organizational efforts.

 **Anthony Di Iorio**: A Toronto-based entrepreneur who had hosted Bitcoin meetups where Vitalik first presented Ethereum.
-He provided early funding and business development expertise.
+He provided early funding and business development expertise.[^4]

 **Mihai Alisie**: Vitalik's partner from Bitcoin Magazine, who understood both the technical and communication challenges ahead.
 He would help establish Ethereum's presence in Europe.